Tulip-Dev/tulip/doc/user/workspace.rst

 Layers
 ------

-The layers settings can be accessed to by clicking on the Layers tab.
+The layers settings can be accessed by clicking on the **Layers** tab.
 The following view is displayed:

 .. image:: _images/i_workspace_layers.png
     :width: 450